Seven-Semester JD/LLM in Banking & Financial Law

 Accelerated LLM in Banking & Financial Law

-By taking qualifying courses during the second and third years of the JD program, students can graduate from the JD program with sufficient advanced standing to complete the LLM in Banking & Financial Law in just one additional semester.
+By taking qualifying courses during the second and third years of the JD program, students can graduate from the JD program with sufficient advanced standing to complete the LLM in Banking & Financial Law in one additional term.

 Prerequisites